BrunaLab/HeliconiaSurveys/README.md

 **Code: **[`02_create_survey_archive.R`](/02_create_survey_archive.R) will prepare the version of the 'clean' survey data and file of plot descriptors that are archived in Dryad.

-- The user will again be asked if this is an updated version of the data set, and if so, if the version is a `major`, `minor`, or `patch` update.
+- Uncommenting and running the snippet of code entitled `create version files` will prompt the user to answer if they are creating an updated version of the data set, and if so, if the version is a `major`, `minor`, or `patch` update.

 - [`create_dryad_file()`](code/survey_archive/create_dryad_file.R) will then create .csv files of (1) plot descriptors and (2) the survey data that were archived in Dryad (NB: The demographic data file uploaded to Dryad excludes some of the redundant plot identification codes and the x-y coordinates of individual plants).
 The function generating and saving these files is found in the folder [`code/survey_archive`](code/survey_archive), as is the [`create_version_file.R`](code/survey_archive/create_version_file.R) script used toupdate the `version_info.txt` file.
 <!---